The North Face Gotham III

 Featuring a 2-layer DryVent shell and sealed seams, the Gotham III is waterproof and provides a very capable barrier against snow, rain, and wind.
 It can handle tough winter storms without soaking up moisture, which is an important consideration as down loses its ability to insulate when wet.
 Wind protection also in superb—with its burly shell and healthy amount of down fill, this is one of the most windproof winter jackets we’ve tested.
 However, it’s worth noting that the Gotham doesn’t have a durable water repellent (DWR) coating on the outside, which is a strange omission.
 Most modern waterproof and water-resistant jackets have DWR, which helps moisture bead off the surface more readily.
 We’re not sure why The North Face chose to leave this out, but to be fair, it doesn’t have much of an impact on performance.

 The Gotham III scores high in the comfort department.
 The interior lining is soft to the touch and cozy enough to pair with just a t-shirt or thin baselayer underneath.
 The generous fit and thick fabrics do add weight and make the jacket feel notably heavy while you're wearing it, but that’s somewhat expected with such a warm winter piece.
-If you’re instead looking for that light, puffy jacket-like feel, we recommend opting for the REI Stormhenge or more performance-oriented Rab Neutrino Pro.
+If you’re instead looking for that light, puffy jacket-like feel, we recommend looking at alternatives like Patagonia’s Fitz Roy Hoody or Rab's Neutrino Pro.

 One of the most distinguishable features on The North Face's Gotham III is its faux fur-lined hood.
 In theory, the inclusion of fur adds some warmth around your face, but we weren’t big fans of the bulky collar and removed it very early on (it easily snaps on and off).
 If you like the look, however, it’s a nice touch.
 The hood itself is roomy and fits decently well but has only limited adjustability via a drawcord at the front.